Skip to main content

 Ensure each area of your body is perfectly tanned by tanning each area of the body in stages, advises St Tropez tanning ambassador Michaela Bolder.

 “Aim to break up application by working on one area at a time, starting with one arm, working in a fast, long and circular motion to get a flat and even finish,” says Michaela.
-She advises to repeat this process on the other arm, chest, tummy, legs and back.
+She advises to repeat this process with your self-tan on the other arm, chest, tummy, legs and back.

 3. Single Out Your Hands